 4 “And where I go you know, and the way you know.”

 Beloved, when you are heavenly minded, you will not lose your peace even in the face of death, for you know that to die is gain and to be absent from the body is to be present with your Lord (Phil.
 1:21, 2 Cor.
 5:8).

 The early apostles did not lose their peace and joy despite their severe tribulation and persecution because their minds were fixed or set on the glory and rewards awaiting them in heaven.

 16 Therefore we do not lose heart.
 Even though our outward man is perishing, yet the inward man is being renewed day by day.

 17 For our light affliction, which is but for a moment, is working for us a far more exceeding and eternal weight of glory,

-If you also set your mind on the eternal rewards awaiting you in heaven, you will not lose heart or become worried, anxious, restless, fearful, or fretful when you are in the midst of any storm, trial or tribulation in life.
+Suppose you also set your mind on the eternal rewards awaiting you in heaven.
+In that case, you will not lose heart or become worried, anxious, restless, fearful, or fretful when you are amid any storm, trial, or tribulation in life.

 1 If then you have a new life with Christ, give your attention to the things of heaven, where Christ is seated at the right hand of God.